moroz449/moroz449/README.md

 Hello, my name's Andrey.
-I am mostly Python coder, having experience in crypto trading, strategies backtesting, little web scraping and blockchain operations.
-Available at 3.72.111.102, username moroz
+I need a reserve copy for my code and I am not greedy - you are free to use it Available at 3.72.111.102, username moroz